What Is a Signed Lithograph?

 Get ready to dive into the world of signed lithographs!

-In this blog post, I’ll guide you through everything you need to know to make smart art purchases.
+In this post, I’ll guide you through everything you need to know to make smart art purchases.
 No more guessing or feeling intimidated by the jargon – you’ll be armed with the knowledge to make informed decisions.

-What is a lithograph?
+What Is a Lithograph?

 Have you ever heard of a lithograph?
 If not, get ready to learn about this unique printmaking process that’s been around since the late 18th century!